imad-el-achiri/Data-playground/README.md

 # Data-playground
 A new way to analyze your data!
-Using natural language
+Zero-code using natural language interaction